pselker2/Cisco_vid_endpt_macro_Meetings_and_ServiceNow/README.md

                 - Step 3:  find the GithubRepo credential
                     - Switch to Studio browser tab
                     - In the Credential box:  find GithubRepo
-                    - In the Branch box:  branch1
+                    - In the Branch box:  master
                     - Click green "Import" button
                     - Click "Select Application" button
                     - Scroll down and select IOS-XE Alert